nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

    \FloatBarrier

-Using the :term:`Web Screen Interface` to Disable the :term:`Network Card`
+Using the Web Screen Interface to Disable the Network Card
 ****************************************************************************

-The :term:`Web Screen Interface` offers an alternative approach for users who prefer to manage network settings without engaging with the main software interface.
+The Web Screen Interface offers an alternative approach for users who prefer to manage network settings without engaging with the main software interface.

 **Steps to Disable Network**: